qhengncsu/TuckerL2E/README.md

 2. "generate_figure_6.m" this will help you recreate Figure 6 in the paper.
 3. "generate_figure_8.m" this will help you recreate Figure 8 in the paper.

-"generate_figure_8.m" will run relatively fast, "generate_figure_6.m" will take about 5-10 minutes.
+"generate_figure_8.m" will run relatively fast, "generate_figure_6.m" will take about 5-10 minutes, "generate_figure_2.m" will take about 15-25 minutes.